trauber/tsp/README.md

 tsp
 ===

-Temple Sinai Publicity remind file and ical output, helper scripts
+Temple Sinai Publicity remind file and ical output, helper scripts.
+Using rawgit to provide ical to google.